Example - Grouping fields

 Once you are happy with how your field groups are set up, click save, and notice that the editor view has updated - with fields split into different groups which are closed by default.
 Clicking on the title of a group allows you to see the fields held within it.
 Click the title again to close the group.

-We encourage developers who are keen to learn about using Field Editors to review the source code of this demo extension.
-For those who just want a high level view, the structure of the extension is outlined below.
+We encourage developers who are keen to learn about using Field Editors to review the source code of this demo app.
+For those who just want a high level view, the structure of the app is outlined below.

-The extension is built as a React application, which expects to be rendered inside an iFrame.
-It relies on the App SDK to easily work with contentfuls APIs.
+The app is built as a React application, which expects to be rendered inside an iFrame.
+It relies on the App SDK to work with Contentful's APIs.

-The extensions uses the SDK to access information about the fields present in
+The app uses the App SDK to access information about the fields present in

 the content type, by default these fields are all rendered as they would be in